 12. See 16.

-13. On Wednesday and Thursday mornings you can usually find Dave, Martin, Judi, Pat, John and a few others meeting in the Church for a short service of prayer at 9.30am.
+13. On Wednesday and Thursday mornings you can usually find Martin, Judi and a few others meeting in the Church for a short service of prayer at 9.30am.
 It is called the Daily Office and lasts about 20 minutes.

 14. Robbie Williams once came to our church to record a b-side for one of his singles.
 (We never got any royalties.)